 Ocana believes police acted improperly and used excessive force on Felts.
 She stated that although Felts needs medical assistance for his mental stability, the shooting was not warranted.
 Ocana also expressed concern that police did not attempt to use other, nonlethal means such as police-issued stun guns to control her brother.
 She believes Felts needs the assistance of doctors instead of being arrested and placed in a jail cell.

 Following the shooting, Felts was treated at the University of New Mexico Hospital where he underwent surgery for his wounds.
 The Sheriff’s Deputy who shot Felts, David Hill, was placed on paid administrative leave pending an investigation by state police to determine whether the shooting was justified.
 Investigators would not say whether Felts was in fact armed with a baseball bat as his family claims.

-Although law enforcement officers are expected to use force in certain circumstances, they can go too far.
-Police are granted qualified immunity so long as they are acting in good faith and engaged in their official duties.
+Law enforcement officers are expected to use force in certain circumstances.
+Because of this, police are granted qualified immunity when they are acting in good faith and engaged in their official duties.
 If a plaintiff can demonstrate an officer’s conduct was out of bounds, however, the presumption of qualified immunity may be overcome.